 Spain and the American Revolution: New Approaches and Perspectives

-The David Center for the American Revolution at the American Philosophical Society Library & Museum is pleased to welcome Dr. Gabriel Paquette to discuss his co-edited book with Dr. Gonzalo M. Quintero Saravia, Spain and the American Revolution: New Approaches and Perspectives.
+The David Center for the American Revolution at the American Philosophical Society Library & Museum is pleased to welcome Dr. Gabriel Paquette and Dr. Gonzalo M. Quintero Saravia to discuss their co-edited book Spain and the American Revolution: New Approaches and Perspectives.
+The discussion will be moderated by Dr. Patrick Spero, Librarian and Director of the APS Library & Museum.

 Though the participation of France in the American Revolution is well established in the historiography, the role of Spain, France’s ally, is relatively understudied and underappreciated.
 Spain's involvement in the conflict formed part of a global struggle between empires and directly influenced the outcome of the clash between Britain and its North American colonists.
 Following the establishment of American independence, the Spanish empire became one of the nascent republic's most significant neighbors and, often illicitly, trading partners.
 Bringing together essays from a range of well-regarded historians, Spain and the American Revolution: New Approaches and Perspectives contributes significantly to the international history of the Age of Atlantic Revolutions.